CliMA/Oceananigans.jl/docs/src/simulation_tips.md

 On the CPU Oceananigans.jl uses regular `Array`s, but on the GPU it has to use `CuArray`s from the CUDA.jl package.
 While deep down both are arrays, their implementations are different and both can behave very differently.
-For example if can be difficult just view a `CuArray`.
+Something to keep in mind when working with `CuArray`s is that you do not want to access elements of a `CuArray` outside of a kernel.
+Doing so invokes scalar operations in which individual elements are copied from or to the GPU for processing.
+This is very slow and can result in huge slowdowns.
+For this reason, Oceananigans.jl disables CUDA scalar operations by default.
+See the [scalar indexing](https://juliagpu.github.io/CUDA.jl/dev/usage/workflow/#UsageWorkflowScalar) section of the CUDA.jl documentation for more information on scalar indexing.

+For example if can be difficult to just view a `CuArray` since Julia needs to access its elements to do that.
 Consider the example below:

 ```julia
 julia> using Oceananigans; using Adapt